 Our purpose is to accelerate the transition to a more authentic, compassionate and just world.
 Our vision is for people everywhere to share power with open hearts to create a more loving world.

-Anisha Pandya is a psychotherapist, leadership coach and transformation facilitator from Mumbai, India.
+Anisha is a psychotherapist, leadership coach and transformation facilitator from Mumbai, India.
 She specializes in different conceptual approaches such as Transactional Analysis, Appreciative Inquiry, Nonviolent Communication, Emotional Intelligence, NLP, Process Work.
 Over the last 15 years, her work has been about helping people lead more fulfilling and authentic lives.
-She offers individual as well as group psychotherapy and she has 4,000 plus hours of experience in coaching and psychotherapy with people across sectors.
+Anisha Pandya offers individual as well as group psychotherapy and she has more than 4,000 hours of experience in coaching and psychotherapy with people across sectors.
 She particularly enjoys facilitating experiential labs and long-term groups for tangible transformation.
-She has designed and facilitated multiple workshops on parenting, diversity and inclusion, intimacy, leadership development, conflicts, difficult conversations, gender, power and group dynamics.
+Anisha Pandya has designed and facilitated multiple workshops on parenting, diversity and inclusion, intimacy, leadership development, conflicts, difficult conversations, gender, power and group dynamics.
 She is passionate about creating a culture of NVC in families.

-Martha Lasley was a founding partner of Leadership that Works, where she supported leaders and social change activists to develop compelling visions, improve their communication, bring spirit into team building, and develop a coaching culture.
+Martha was a founding partner of Leadership that Works, where she supported social change activists to develop compelling visions, improve their communication, bring spirit into team building, and develop a coaching culture.
 She has authored three books: Coaching for Transformation; Facilitating with Heart; and Courageous Visions.
-Martha is a certified trainer for the Center for Nonviolent Communication and has led many International Intensive Trainings with Marshall Rosenberg.
-She coaches visionary leaders and social change activists to develop a culture of collaboration and mutual support.
-She has presented several programs at the annual conference for International Association of Facilitators, including “Facilitating Difficult Conversations,” and “Coaching for Personal & Organizational Transformation.”
+Martha is a certified trainer for the Center for Nonviolent Communication and has led many International Intensive Trainings.
+She coaches visionary leaders and teams to develop a culture of collaboration, feedback, authenticity and mutual support.
+Martha has presented several programs at the annual conference for International Association of Facilitators, including “Facilitating Difficult Conversations,” and “Coaching for Personal & Organizational Transformation.”

-Kathy G. Brown has spearheaded many peer-led Interactive Communication Groups that continue to enrich her life on a personal and professional level.
-She also has facilitated several Authentic Communication Groups.
+Kathy has spearheaded many peer-led Interactive Communication Groups that continue to enrich her life on a personal and professional level.
 She is passionate about creating safe environments where people can learn to better understand all the complexities of who they are, as well as, who others are.
-A journalist, mediator, NVC & IFS facilitator, and parenting consultant, Kathy has more than 30 years experience as a reporter and editor, and more than 20 years as an NVC facilitator.
+A journalist, mediator, NVC & IFS facilitator, and parenting consultant, Kath has more than 30 years experience as a reporter and editor, and more than 20 years as an NVC facilitator.
 She also spent 10 years as a certified Aware Parenting Consultant.
 In addition to participating in and facilitating groups, she volunteers in the 12th Judicial Circuit as a Florida Supreme Court Certified County Mediator.
-She has incorporated NVC and IFS into her mediation practice, called Relationship Conflict Resolution.
+Kathy incorporates NVC and IFS into her mediation practice, called Relationship Conflict Resolution.